Marguerite Piard Turns a Tender Lens on Female Nudity in 'Les Veilleuses'

 - Through her work, Piard urges audiences to challenge perceptions of female nudity

-Stems Gallery is set to open a new solo exhibition by Marguerite Piard at its Brussels flagship.
-In Les Veilleuses, which translates to The Night Lights, paintings of friends, family and lovers find home in intimate settings, awash with with warm, humane hues — “Les Veilleuses is about our loved ones,” as the gallery described.
+Stems Gallery is set to open a new solo exhibition by Marguerite Piard in Knokke, Belgium.
+In Les Veilleuses, which translates to The Night Lights, paintings of friends, family and lovers find home in intimate settings, awash with warm, humane hues — “Les Veilleuses is about our loved ones,” as the gallery described.

-Through these autofictional encounters, Piard challenges common notions of female nudity and desirability with an empathetic hand: “Addressing desire without sexualization.
+Through these autofictional encounters, Piard challenges common notions of female nudity and the gaze of desire with an empathetic hand: “Addressing desire without sexualization.
 Glorifying without pomp and circumstance through the prism of tenderness,” Eloïse Duguay wrote in a press statement.
-Unapologetic and raw, the artist aims to “liberate” her subjects through the act of art making, rather than merely depicting them.
+Unapologetic and raw, the artist aims to liberate her subjects through the act of art making, rather than merely depicting them.
 “From then on, her quest for comfort, for solitary and shared confrontations, became a mutual emancipation.”

 “For Marguerite Piard, painting and the body are one and the same.
 Both transform, tell, convey, experience, to such an extent that they merge,” Duguay contines.
 “They are bridges that we cross and on which our experiences are traced, which the artist encourages us not to conceal.”

-For those who find themselves in the Belgian capital, Les Veilleuses opens on August 14 and will remain on view through September 14.
+For those who find themselves on the Belgian coast, Les Veilleuses opens on August 14 and will remain on view through September 14.

 Rue du Prince Albert 4,